RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       [user@hpc3-xx-yy:~]$ module load hdf5/1.13.1/gcc.11.2.0-openmpi.4.1.2

    Note, that HDF5 module :tt:`hdf5/1.13.1/gcc.11.2.0-openmpi.4.1.2` name
+   implies that:

-   implies that it is compiled with GCC and OpenMPI  and their versions are listed in the module name.
+   * it is compiled with GCC and OpenMPI  and their versions are listed in the module name.
+   * prerequisite GCC and OpenMPI modules will be automatically loaded by the hdf5 module no need to load them separately.

    **If you use intel or mkl modules:**
      Intel and mkl module provide access to a number of Intel Math Kernel Libraries